-Taking part in this research study will enable us to inform medical workforce planners about the experiences of medical graduates who remain or decide to leave medicine; their motivations for doing so and their decisions to enter particular specialities.
-We will use the research findings to support policy makers and workforce planners to develop strategies to retain and provide sufficient career opportunities for medical graduates in the Irish health system.
+Taking part in this research study will enable us to inform medical workforce planners about the experiences of NCHDs who emigrate, and those who remain; and their motivations for doing so.
+We will use the research findings to support policy makers and workforce planners to develop strategies to retain and attract doctors back into the Irish health system.

 What are the risks?